dpurgin/qtorm/README.md

 QtOrm is an unofficial object-relational mapping module for the Qt Framework (http://qt.io).

-The current version is a prototype and a proof-of-concept.
+QtOrm is targeted for small to medium-sized databases and data sets like embedded systems.
+Empirical evidence suggests it works well with several thousand rows in a table.

 Refer to qws19.pdf for more examples.

 ## License

-Copyright (C) 2019-2024 Dmitriy Purgin <dpurgin@gmail.com>
+Copyright (C) 2019-2025 Dmitriy Purgin <dpurgin@gmail.com>

-Copyright (C) 2019-2024 Dmitriy Purgin <dmitriy.purgin@sequality.at>
+Copyright (C) 2019-2025 Dmitriy Purgin <dmitriy.purgin@sequality.at>

-Copyright (C) 2019-2024 sequality software engineering e.U. <office@sequality.at>
+Copyright (C) 2019-2025 sequality software engineering e.U. <office@sequality.at>

 QtOrm is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the